 Although no microphone is required, participant interaction during each webinar may be by voice instead of text-based chat if all participants are able to access the audio via VoIP and have either a microphone or headset with microphone.

 How to Register

-DEADLINE TO REGISTER FOR THIS ONLINE COURSE IS 4:30 PM CENTRAL ON FRIDAY, APRIL 18, 2014.
-Due to technical preparations for the online course we are unable to process any registrations after this date/time.
+REGISTRATION FOR THIS ONLINE COURSE IS CLOSED.
+Due to technical preparations for the online course we are unable to process any registrations at this time.